denny/ShinyCMS-ruby/README.md

 ## Documentation

-[docs.shinycms.org] is generated from the documentation included in [/docs](docs/index.md).
+Documentation can be found on the [ShinyCMS documentation](https://docs.shinycms.org/) website in HTML format, and in [/docs](docs/index.md) in Markdown format.

 ## Installation and configuration

-Please start by reading the [installation guide](docs/INSTALL.md) (or [tl,dr](docs/tldr.md) for the very short version).
+Please start by reading the [installation guide](docs/INSTALL.md) ([tl,dr](docs/tldr.md)).

 ### Demo site

 Theme templates and sample data for a [demo site](docs/demo-site.md) are provided, so you can try all of the CMS features without doing any data-entry work first.
-You can run the demo site on a free Heroku plan, using the free/hobby pricing level for all the required dynos and add-ons.
+You can run the demo site locally or on a free Heroku plan.

 ### System dependencies